Scientific Meeting: Exploring the Minds of Musical Genius

 Psychologists

 New York Psychoanalytic Society & Institute is approved by the American Psychological Association (APA) to sponsor continuing education programs for psychologists.
-New York Psychoanalytic Society & Institute maintains responsibility for this program and its content. ***PLEASE NOTE APPLICATION WITH NYSED IS STILL PENDING.***
+New York Psychoanalytic Society & Institute maintains responsibility for this program and its content. ***Please note CE application with NYSED is still pending as of 3/1/21.***

 Social Workers